-A Very much so.
+Very much so.
 Yes.

 Q Yes.
-Mrs King, I'd like to move on now to think about the impact of the delayed move on your daughter and on your family.
+Mrs King, I'd like to move on now to think about the impact of the delayed move on your and and on your family.
 Now, you've already given us quite a lot of evidence on that today, so I'm going to ask you about your overall reflections on it.
-How would you assess the impact of the delayed move on your daughter's experience at the hospital?

-A It greatly upset her at the time.
-She'd been promised a ride in an ambulance, and when you're a child on intensive treatment, you get a series of beads; a special bead for each bit of treatment you get.
-And she was very much looking forward to going in an ambulance and getting the beads that showed that she was getting it.
-She'd also been promised that this new hospital was going to give her an awful lot of freedoms and more fun than she was currently having.
+How would you assess the impact of the delayed move on your experience at the hospital? Α It greatly upset at the time. been promised a ride in an ambulance, and when you're a child on intensive treatment, you get a series of beads; a special bead for each bit of treatment you get.
+And was very much looking forward to going in an ambulance and getting the beads that showed that was getting it. also been promised that this new hospital was going to an awful lot of freedoms and give more fun than was currently having.

-And so, she was really, really upset.
-She was crying a lot.
-It affected her emotionally at the time.
-I think long-term it probably hasn't affected her because she was quite young.
-Although, she is going through therapy at the moment to try and deal with treatment, trying to process some of the things.
-She does ask me questions about the hospital, almost to remind herself what the hospital looked like and how it functioned.
-But yes, it affected her emotionally, definitely at the time; long-term, I'm not sure.
+And so, was really, really upset. was crying a lot.
+It affected emotionally at the time.
+I think long-term it probably hasn't affected because was quite young.
+Although, is going through therapy at the moment to try and deal with treatment, trying to process some of the things. does ask me questions about the hospital, almost to remind what the hospital looked like and how it functioned.
+But yes, it affected emotionally, definitely at the time; long-term, I'm not sure.

-Q I think you indicate in your statement that it was like a new toy that had been waved at her and then taken away.
+Q I think you indicate in your statement that it was like a new toy that had been waved at C and then taken away.